Hennepin Technical College logo

 About Hennepin Technical College

-The college's journey began in 1967, stemming from the foresight of Twin Cities suburban school districts advocating for post-secondary vocational schools.
-This advocacy led to crucial legislation in 1968, establishing a cooperative framework for vocational technical education in suburban Hennepin County.
-The initial campuses opened their doors in 1972, evolving through various names—from the Suburban Hennepin County Area Vocational-Technical Centers to Hennepin Technical Institute—before becoming Hennepin Technical College in 1989, reflecting its growing scope and educational stature.
+The college's roots trace back to the vision of Twin Cities suburban school districts in the late 1960s, who advocated for robust post-secondary vocational education.
+This advocacy led to legislation in 1968, establishing a cooperative organization for vocational technical education.
+The institution officially opened its doors in 1972 as the Suburban Hennepin County Area Vocational-Technical Centers, evolving through name changes to Hennepin Technical Centers (1978) and Hennepin Technical Institute (1987) before adopting its current name in 1989.

 Key Highlights

-• Established its first campuses in 1972 in Brooklyn Park and Eden Prairie.
+• Serves 6,296 students across two primary campuses in Brooklyn Park and Eden Prairie.

-• Joined the Minnesota State Colleges and Universities system in 1995.
+• Became part of the Minnesota State Colleges and Universities system in 1995, enhancing its resources and statewide recognition.

 Timeline